somethingfromn/About-Handong/README.md

 (Can do 'food' and 'bus' function a little)

 ![photo 2](./01.12.2019.png )
 ![photo 3](./01.12.2019-(2).png )

+#### 03.12.2019
+-Changed the system showing like below images because Kakao recommend me to use the bottom button, then users can use it effectiently.
+-The bleow image is my chatbot version 1.1 (can do 'food', 'bus', 'about this app' and 'back home')

 ![photo 4](./03.12.2019.jpeg )
 ![photo 5](./03.12.2019-(2).png )